jstanaford/todos-app/README.md

    cd todo-list-scheduler
    ```

-2. Run the setup script:
+2. Run the start script (this will handle all setup and initialization):
    ```bash
    chmod +x manage.sh
    ./manage.sh start